TeoNikolov/BVHView/README.md

       1. Reset settings via `Restore Operator Defaults`
       2. `Format > glTF Separate (.gltf + .bin + textures)`
       3. Disable `Animation`
-      4. *(You may need to set `Textures` to export the textures as files.)*
    5. Press `Export glTF 2.0`
    6. Test export by running `./bvhview --mesh="<path_to_gltf>"`

 ### Texture issues

-If your textures are not loaded correctly or visible, it could be due to:
-- Texture file is not `.png` or `.jpg`
-  - Only `.png` and `.jpg` are supported currently.
+If textures are not loaded correctly or visible, it could be due to texture files not being `.png` or `.jpg` -- only `.png` and `.jpg` are supported currently.
 For other formats, you should uncomment the corresponding lines in `/raylib/raylib/src/config.h`, rebuild `raylib`, then rebuild `BVHView`.

 ### Broken mesh issues

 If your mesh or animation looks broken, it is likely because the BVH animation and model are incompatible.
-While it is tricky to diagnose these issues, you can take some measures to reduce the risk of your animation breaking:
+Diagnosing these issues is tricky, but you can try the following:
 - Ensure your BVH and model have the *same* bone hierarchy.
+Different hierarchies can cause bone rotations to be loaded for the wrong bones.
+  - You may need to enable `Add Leaf Bones` when exporting `.gltf` from Blender.
+- Ensure ZXY rotation order in your BVH files.
-This includes making sure that your "root" bone is in in fact a *bone*, and not the model object itself.
+- Ensure your model's `root` bone is exported as a `bone` and not a `model / object`.
-- Use the same naming scheme between model and BVH, namespaces included. *(This is unlikely to cause issues for now, but could be used for data validation in the future.)*
+- Ensure you use the same naming scheme in the model and BVH.
+   - Namespaces shouldn't cause issues, but they could be used for data validation in the future.

 ---
 ---